Manapōuri Power Station: Political history

 In 1984, the Labour Party returned to power in the general election.
 The resulting period was tumultuous, with Labour's controversial ministers Roger Douglas and Richard Prebble driving rogernomics, a rapid introduction of "free market" reforms and privatisation of government assets.
 Many suspected the Manapōuri Power station would be sold, and Comalco was the obvious buyer.
 In 1991, the Save Manapouri Campaign was revived, with many of the same leaders and renamed Power For Our Future.
 The Campaign opposed selling off the power station to ensure that Comalco did not rehabilitate its plans to raise Lake Manapouri's waters.
 The Campaign was successful.
 The government announced that Manapōuri would not be sold to Comalco.

 On 1 April 1999 - the 1998 reform of the New Zealand electricity sector took effect: the Electricity Corporation of New Zealand was broken up and Manapōuri was transferred to new state-owned generator Meridian Energy.

 In 2002, the Government rejected an application of a business, Southland Water 2000, to bottle 40,000 cubic metres of water in 20 hours, twelve times a year, before the water from the power station is released into Doubtful Sound.

-In July 2020, Rio Tinto announced that they would be closing the aluminium smelter in Bluff in August 2021, triggering discussions on how to utilise the energy generated in Manapouri.
+In July 2020, Rio Tinto announced it would be closing the aluminium smelter in Bluff in August 2021, triggering discussions on how to utilise the energy generated in Manapouri.
 In January 2021, Rio Tinto said they would keep the smelter open until December 2024.

+In May 2024, New Zealand Aluminium Smelters (NZAS) signed a 20-year electricity arrangement that guaranteed the future of the Tiwai Point aluminium smelter until at least 2044.
+NZAS, which owns and operates Tiwai Point, has signed contracts with electricity generators Meridian Energy, Contact Energy and Mercury NZ to set pricing for an aggregate of 572 megawatts (MW) of electricity to meet the smelter's full electricity needs.
+The agreements, which are subject to regulatory approvals and other conditions, are expected to commence in July 2024 and run until at least 2044.